This 2-minute, 2-ingredient frozen fruit smoothie is perfectly ice-cold and thick. It can be made with any milk or frozen fruit.

 Why a good blender makes a better smoothie.

 But here’s the thing: You must have a good blender to make a smoothie.
-If not, you’ll get frustrated with frozen fruit stuck in the blades, and the process will surely take more than two minutes.
+Otherwise, you’ll get frustrated with frozen fruit stuck in the blades, and the process will surely take more than two minutes.

 Okay, now that we’ve had “the talk” (about blenders), let’s move on to the smoothie recipe.

-Easy 2-Minute Frozen Fruit Smoothie - For this particular smoothie, I used a frozen "mixed fruit" assortment of sliced peaches, seedless red grapes, pineapple chunks, and strawberries.
-BUT you can do any frozen fruit you like, which is the beauty of this recipe!
+I used a frozen “mixed fruit” assortment of sliced peaches, seedless red grapes, pineapple chunks, and strawberries for this smoothie.
+However, you can use any frozen fruit combo (mixed berries, strawberry banana) you like, which is the beauty of this recipe!

 This 2-minute 2-ingredient frozen fruit smoothie makes a fast, easy, and perfectly ice-cold, thick smoothie.